 It’s for this latter reason that land contracts have seen growth and been considered a viable option after the mortgage crisis of 2007 – 2010.
-Those who have experienced a foreclosure or short sale may be able to use a land contract to get into a home when they might not otherwise have been able to.
-According to the U.S. Census Bureau, there were 9.649 million land contracts on the books as of 2015, the most recent year for which data was available.
-For reasons relating to the mechanics of land contracts and the laws surrounding them, this figure is almost certainly underreported.
+Those who have experienced a foreclosure or short sale may be able to use a land contract to get into a home when they might not otherwise have been able.

 What Is A Land Contract?

-Depending upon the legal or common real estate terminology in your area, you may see these types of deals referred to as either land contracts, installment land contracts, contracts for deed, memorandums of contract, real estate contract or bonds for title.
+Depending on the legal or common real estate terminology in your area, you may see these types of deals referred to as either land contracts, installment land contracts, land sale contracts, contracts for deed, memorandums of contract, real estate contracts or bonds for title.

 How Does A Land Contract Work?

-A land contract is typically between two parties: the buyer, sometimes referred to as the vendee; and the seller, aka the vendor.
+A land contract is typically between two parties: the buyer – sometimes referred to as the vendee – and the seller, also known as the vendor.
 In a land contract, the seller agrees to finance the property for the buyer in exchange for the buyer meeting the terms agreed upon in the land contract.

-In a traditional land contract, the seller keeps the legal title to the property until the land contract is fully paid off.
-Meanwhile, the buyer gets equitable title, which enables them to build up equity in the property.
-This will be important in a minute when we talk about the option to pay off your land contract by converting it to a regular mortgage, which we’ll discuss later.
+- Traditional land contract: In this type of land contract, the seller keeps the legal title to the property until the land contract is fully paid off.
+Meanwhile, the buyer gets equitable title, which enables them to build up equity in the property and can allow them to pay off their land contract by converting it into a regular mortgage, which we’ll discuss later.

-Land contracts are typically paid in installments due at periodic intervals as agreed between the buyer and seller.
-At the end of the term, there may or may not be a balloon payment, a lump sum that must be paid in order to satisfy the loan terms.
+Otherwise, both land contracts typically have installment payments due at periodic intervals as agreed between the buyer and seller.
+At the end of the term, the buyer may or may not need to make a balloon payment, which is a lump sum that must be paid to satisfy the loan terms.

 What Does A Land Contract Cover?

-A properly executed land contract has several pieces to it.
-Here are a few of the basic items covered:
+A properly executed land contract has several components.
+Let’s look at a few of the basic items.

-- Sales Price: This covers how much the property is being sold for.
+This covers how much the property is being sold for.
 Once you pay off this amount of principal, your obligations under the land contract are over.
 If it’s a straight land contract, you’ll get the legal title and will take possession of the property at the time of payoff.

-- Down Payment Amount: This is due at your closing and may be expressed as a percentage or a flat amount in your contract.
+Your down payment is due at your closing and may be expressed as a percentage or a flat amount in your land sale contract.

-- Interest Rate: The interest rate is defined, as are terms around whether the rate can ever change.
+The interest rate is defined in the land contract, as are terms around whether the rate can ever change.
 If it can, the timing and conditions under which the interest rate could change should also be defined.

-- Payment Amounts: The amount of your payment should be spelled out along with how often it needs to be made, monthly or otherwise.
-The contract may have specific due dates and late fees.
-It will also include whether there’s any balloon payment due at the end of the loan term.
+The amount of your payment should be spelled out along with how often the payment needs to be made, monthly or otherwise.
+The contract may include specific due dates and late fees, as well as whether a balloon payment is due at the end of the loan term.
 You should also be aware of whether the contract includes any penalty for paying off the loan early.

 Pros And Cons Of A Land Contract

-- More Purchase Opportunity: A buyer who needs a bigger space, but can’t qualify for it under traditional home loan guidelines may be able to obtain the property through seller financing and then pay off the land contract down the line through a mortgage once the balance is smaller.
+A buyer who needs a bigger space but can’t qualify for it under traditional home loan guidelines may be able to obtain the property through seller financing.
+They can then pay off the land contract down the line through a mortgage once the balance is smaller.

-- Higher Interest Rates: The seller knows that you’re looking to do a land contract likely because you can’t be approved for a standard mortgage.
-Because the seller is taking on the higher risk, they’ll probably charge you a rate that’s higher than current market interest rates for traditional mortgages.
+The seller knows that you’re interested in a land contract likely because you can’t be approved for a standard mortgage.
+Because the seller is taking on the higher risk, they’ll probably charge you a rate that’s higher than current market interest rates for traditional financing.

-- Homeownership Gray Area: In a straight land contract, you receive equitable title so that you gain equity as you make payments on the loan from the seller, but the seller holds legal title until the property is paid off.
-This could cause issues around who owns the home if there are any legal disputes or insurance claims that need to be filed.
-This is further complicated by the fact that many jurisdictions don’t require that the land contract be recorded with the county.
-For this reason, it’s not really even possible to get a sense of how many land contracts exist in the U.S. The ones in the census numbers are those that are voluntarily reported.
-That means in many cases, unless the contract is shown in a legal proceeding, the only parties that would know about it would be the buyer and seller.
+Ownership is further complicated by the fact that many jurisdictions don’t require that the land contract be recorded with the county.
+For this reason, it’s not really even possible to get a sense of how many land contracts exist in the U.S. The ones in the census numbers are those that are voluntarily reported, which means that – unless the contract is shown in a legal proceeding – the only parties who might know about it would be the buyer and seller.

 Converting A Land Contract Into A Traditional Mortgage

-- A Copy Of The Fully Executed Land Contract: The lender will need to know the balance they’re paying off in order to determine the loan amount.
+- A copy of the fully executed land contract: The lender will need to know the balance they’re paying off to determine the loan amount.
 They’ll also want to make sure any underlying mortgage in a wrap-around contract would be paid off so that the title is clear.